ekcomputer/msatutil/README.md

 Can be used to compare granules from two different **msat_collection** objects

+### msatutil.make_spatial_index

+From a csv of filespaths, generate ESRI shapefile and geojson showing data coverage for L2pp or L3 files.
+There is an option for simplifying the output polygons to create small files.
+Currently, this function is very slow for L2 files due to the overhead of loading and re-gridding.

 # Notebooks

 There are notebooks showing example usage of the msatutil programs: